 Then I wondered something - the very nature of this test is single person oriented i.e. mostly self assessment report and sometimes (possibly) from another person's viewpoint.
-Most importantly, this is not a test but more of a personality tpye and preference.
-While ducking and doging the semnatics for any judgemental tones, it is safe to state that what I assess about myself is certainly not going to be what other person were to do about me (and rightfully so).
+Most importantly, this is not a test but more of a personality type and preference.
+While ducking and dodging the semantics for any judgmental tones, it is safe to state that what one assesses about themselves is certainly not going to be what the other person were to do about them (and rightfully so).

 Since we tend to live in an interactive and social environment all these personality type scores have little meaning without an interactive score pattern and then start understanding the variations.
-This I feel could lead ot better assessments, even if for fun.
-So tomorrow if someone were to develop an interactive app that combined them into the type of matrix (let's call it #PAMatrix), don't be surpised 😎 I told ya!
+This, I feel could lead to better assessments, even if for fun.
+So tomorrow if someone were to develop an interactive app that combined them into the type of matrix (let's call it #PAMatrix), don't be surprised 😎 I told ya!

 The Personality Assessment Matrix – PAMatrix